me-when102/helloGMP/docs/API-hello_mpq.md

 ## 🔨 Performance Benchmarks (tested on helloGMP 1.1.0)

-All benchmarks were conducted in Roblox Studio with fixed seed (`123456`) and averaged over 3 iterations.
+All benchmarks were conducted in Roblox Studio with fixed seed (`123456`) and 2000 iterations.
 Test sizes correspond to digit lengths of numerator and denominator:

 - **Small:** 10‑digit numbers